-Instructions on how to add DNS records
+Instructions on how to update your DNS records

-First you should log into the DNS hosting provider that holds your website's domain and navigate to the section where you manage the DNS records.
-This will vary site to site.
+First, you should log into the DNS hosting provider that holds your website's domain and navigate to the section where you manage the DNS records.
+This will vary site to site, but you can expect it to have a name along the lines of "DNS Records".

 When adding the sending record that starts with k=rsa; if the record with the same host does not exist, simply add the type, host, and value to a new record.